marty331/pingid-pkce-python/README.md

 You project will reach out to the pingid team and pay the fee from its budget.
 The ping team will provide a client id when they set up the endpoint.
 Before setting it up, they will ask the developer for the desired redirect_uri, which will then be whitelisted by ping as the destination for the authentication token after making two successful post requests.
 As a developer, you should...
 1. Ensure that the redirect_uri is your apps production url name plus '/callback'.
 Any endpoint may be listened to in order to receive a token from the ping federate, and whitelisted by the federate, but it is best practice to isolate this to /callback.
 2. Ask about assigning a localhost url and port of choice, such as 127.0.0.1/callback, to the same client id in order to allow local testing.
+They may instead issue a seperate client id which only works for the dev endpoint.
+Respond accordingly in the env vars.
 3. Converse with the ping team about any issue obtaining a token or with an endpoint becoming unavailable.
 Sso dev has been known to go down.